Driebble/sassy-discord-bot/README.md

 # sassy-discord-bot
-A sassy Discord Bot using OpenAI technology.
+A sassy Discord Bot using OpenAI's GPT-3 technology.

 Caution!
 OpenAI's API is not free.
 Though they do provide free $18 credits for new users.